kgugala/docker-helpers/README.md

 ```

 This will bind the current directory in the docker session.
-Any additional directory can be provided as arguments e.g:
+Any additional directories can be provided as arguments e.g:

 ```
 debian_docker /tmp /var/tftp